2017 SYMPOSIUM SCHEDULE

 6 The Big Picture

-Moderated by ALISON MACLEAN, publishing executive specialized in cookbooks
+Moderated by ALISON MACLEAN, publishing executive and instructor specialized in cookbooks

 The traditional cookbook no longer satisfies readers, who are hungry for a lot more than recipes.
 Our panel of Canadian publishing experts discuss the power of words and images to tell a more complete culinary story.

-- Michelle Meade, acquisitions editor, Figure1 publishing, Vancouver
+- Michelle Meade, senior editor, Figure 1 Publishing, Vancouver

 - Lisa Jager, art director, Penguin Random House, Toronto